8 Ways to Develop Resilience During Uncertain Times

 Life is full of uncertain times.
-We’re in the middle of unprecedented days full of future unknowns.
+Our lives are full of unknowns.
 Parents of wayward, troubled teens or adults have an added strain.
 Their children are not doing well with all the stress, especially those in the early days of recovery or with an unstabilized mental illness.
 Their kid’s anxiety is off the charts.
-Many are also at greater risk of contracting the virus due to risky lifestyles.
-Homelesness makes it even worse.
+Many are also at greater risk due to risky lifestyles.

 A Unique Grief

-This situation has brought us a unique type of grief called ambiguous loss.
+Did you know you are grieving?
+Your children’s situation brings a unique type of grief called ambiguous loss.
 Dr. Pauline Boss Ph.D. coined the term.
 Grief of this kind occurs when we anticipate a loss in the future or it’s not obvious and there’s no way to have any meaningful resolution or closure.
 Helpless and powerless, there’s’ nothing we can do to prevent the changes we see coming.
 This kind of loss feels the same as knowing a loved one has terminal cancer or the company you gave your life to for over 40 years is going bankrupt..

 Resilience.